lm2343635/UIImageView-Extension/README.md

 Another demo app: I used this extension in my app Rate Assistant, you can download this app from App Store: https://itunes.apple.com/app/murate/id1139573801 to see this demo, it is an open source app, you can get the source code from https://github.com/MuShare/Rate-iOS

 # Change log
+* version 0.2.3
+  * Blur image view.
+  * Fix the constraint bug for shadow.
+This version fixed the bug that position and size of a shadow will be wrong if image view has some constraint in the old version.

 * version 0.2.2
   * Set image view to circle.
   * Set corner radius by setter method directly.